Bachelor of Arts Degree Overview

 The BA program must be completed within seven years after a student first matriculates, either at Boston University or at another institution.

-All Boston University students must complete a minimum of 48 Boston University credits for the undergraduate program.
+Boston University students who enter as first-year students must complete a minimum of 68 Boston University credits for the undergraduate program.
+Boston University students who enter as transfer students must complete a minimum of 60 Boston University credits for the undergraduate program.
 More than that minimum may be required for completion of a student’s chosen program of study.
-For CAS students, courses used to satisfy specific Foundational Skills, General Education, and Major requirements of the CAS College Program must either be taken within the College of Arts & Sciences or be completed at another accredited college or university and approved by the corresponding department of the College of Arts & Sciences.
-Further, CAS students must complete at least four principal courses for the major at the College of Arts & Sciences; some departments may require more.
+For CAS students, courses used to satisfy specific major requirements must be completed within CAS, within another Boston University school or college if allowed by the relevant major, or at another accredited college or university and approved by the relevant CAS department or program.
+Further, CAS students must complete at least four principal courses for the major in CAS; some departments or programs may require more.
 “Boston University credits” include those earned in Boston University summer courses and Boston University study abroad programs.

 The student is also advised to review Academic Progress and Graduation.

 Directed study allows the advanced undergraduate student to pursue independent research under the guidance of a faculty specialist.
-Ordinarily, directed study proposals are developed in consultation with a faculty advisor and are submitted for approval not later than the week preceding registration to the Directed Study Committee in CAS Academic Advising.
-Directed study projects may be undertaken for variable credit (1-6 credits) and are well suited for internships that have an academic foundation.
-Students may complete a maximum of 12 credits of directed study while at the College of Arts & Sciences.
-Further information and applications are available in CAS Academic Advising.
+Ordinarily, directed study proposals are developed in consultation with a faculty advisor and are submitted for approval no later than the week preceding registration.
+Directed study projects may be undertaken for variable credit (1–6 credits) and students may complete a maximum of 12 credits of directed study while at CAS.
+Further information and applications are available at the CAS Academic Advising website.

 Honors in the Major

 Qualified CAS students may apply to pursue a course of study leading to graduation with honors in their chosen major.
-More information can be found on the Honors in the Major portion of this bulletin.
+More information can be found in the Honors in the Major portion of this Bulletin.